 Loan Repayment Assistance Program

-Texas Law places a high value on working for the good of society and is committed to helping its graduates who choose a career in public service be able to address potential barriers created by law school debt.
-Since 2009, Texas Law’s LRAP has provided loan repayment assistance in the form of forgivable loans to eligible J.D. graduates who enter qualifying public service.
+Texas Law is committed to supporting its graduates who choose a career in public service to address the financial barriers created by law school debt.
+Since 2009, Texas Law’s Loan Repayment Assistance Program (LRAP) has provided assistance in the form of semi-annual forgivable loans to eligible J.D. graduates who enter qualifying public service to help repay back student loans borrowed during law school.

-In 2020, the program was updated and became effective September 1, 2020.
+In 2020, the program underwent a significant revision to expand access by increasing the salary cap and to align itself closer to other programs across the country.
 These updates were the product of extensive collaboration and conversations with many institutional stakeholders including the Dean, the Career Services Office, the William Wayne Justice Center for Public Service Law, and the Office of Admissions & Financial Aid.

-The LRAP provides loan repayment assistance through semi-annual forgivable loans to Texas Law graduates who have an income of $80,000 or less for full-time, law-related work with qualified public service employers.
-Graduates must enter the program within two years of graduation (or within three years if working in a judicial clerkship).
-Applicants are required to participate in a federal Income-Driven Repayment (IDR) plan and are strongly encouraged to participate in the federal government’s Public Service Loan Forgiveness (PSLF) program.
+In general, graduates must enter the program within two years of graduation (or within three years if working in a judicial clerkship).
+Applicants are required to enroll in a qualified federal Income-Driven Repayment (IDR) plan and are strongly encouraged to participate in the federal Public Service Loan Forgiveness (PSLF) program.

 Program Guidelines and Application Process

-Applicants may submit an LRAP application online below at any time during the calendar year.
-Before submitting an application, please carefully read the LRAP Program Guidelines, which will include all eligibility requirements.
-Applicants will need to upload all supporting and required documents including a completed Employer Verification form and documentation that they have enrolled with an income-driven repayment plan.
+Applicants may submit an LRAP application at any time during the calendar year.
+Before submitting an application, please carefully read the LRAP Guidelines, which will include all eligibility requirements.
+Applicants will need to upload all supporting and required documents including a completed Employer Verification form and documentation.

 The University of Texas School of Law